 Digital beginners are several years from achieving the digital maturity level that their digirati competitors already have.

 Great things are not done by impulse, but a series of small things brought together – Vincent Van Gogh

-While you cannot make your business digitally mature overnight, you can always start your journey by taking small steps like encouraging innovation, cultivating digitally minded culture, planning strategies with longer horizons, adapting to the market changes and scaling small digital experiments into big initiatives to impact overall business.
+While you cannot make your business digitally mature overnight, you can always start your journey by taking small steps like encouraging innovation, cultivating digitally-minded culture, planning strategies with longer horizons, adapting to the market changes, and scaling small digital experiments into big initiatives to impact the overall business.

 Words to the Wise